|Steve Jobs and the Early Apple Years|

 He searched for something else to champion.
 He was convinced that computers should be personal and there was a stage beyond the Apple II or III - he started the Lisa project without much idea of how to achieve his goals.

 To cut a long story short the solution came in the form of a visit to the Xerox labs where he and the Lisa team saw the prototype Xerox Star complete with windows, icons and a mouse.
 The Apple team and Steve immediately understood what they were looking at and knew that it was the future of computing.
 The trick would be to do it cheap.
-Unfortunately the Lisa project was turning out to be a repeat of the Apple III and gain Steve was removed from control.
+Unfortunately the Lisa project was turning out to be a repeat of the Apple III and again Steve was removed from control.

 The Xerox star